CristianRodrigoGuarachiIbanez/RobotRasperyPi/README.md

 # Usage of the library
-To use the funcionalities of the PiBot, you have to include the library files to your project.
+To use the funcionalities of the PiBot, the library files should be included to your project.
 This is already done for all provided files.
 Nevertheless here is the example code how to do this: